 Most of us experience FOMO.
 Yes, we’ve all had that ‘fear of missing out’… who is out for brunch on Saturday?
 What happened on Married at First Sight last night?
 Or even wondering what the latest bikini trend is.

 For all the social media gurus, marketing lovers and social media devotees, staying active in a digital world is crucial.
 But we all know that social media takes up a lot of our time, emotions and, let’s be honest, productivity.

-Most smart phones can tell you how much time you spend a day, on your phone.
-If you’ve spent 4 hours per day on your phone, you’ll end up spending 28 hours at the end of the week which means you’ve just lost more than a day starring at your screen.
+Most smartphones can tell you how much time you spend a day on your phone.
+If you’ve spent 4 hours per day on your phone, you’ll end up spending 28 hours at the end of the week, which means you’ve just lost more than a day staring at your screen.
 Scary, right?

-Stop the endless scrolling cycle and follow our tips to temporarily detox yourself from social media.
+Stop the endless scrolling cycle and follow our tips to detox yourself from social media temporarily.